ash-ka-git/-Project-1-DevOps-Git-GitHub-Practice/README.md

-# DevOps Git & GitHub Practice Project.
+# DevOps Git & GitHub Practice Project..

 This is a DevOps practice project to get hands-on with Git, GitHub, branching strategies, GitHub Actions, and CI/CD basics.